kumarsaurabhiiita/udp-client/README.md

 # udp-client
- c program to create udp-client in Instant cooja simulator
+ c program to create udp-client in cooja simulator